umbrella-fabric/TouSIX-Manager/README.md

 Installation
 ------------

-This solution has been tested on Debian 8 "Jessie" server, but any GNU/Linux distribtuion which can provide basic depedencies should work.
+This solution has been tested on Debian 8 "Jessie" server, but any GNU/Linux distribution which can provide basic dependencies should work.

-First, you must provide a MySQL database install pip for Python 3.
+First, you must provide a MySQL database and install pip for Python 3.

     apt-get install python3-pip build-essentials mysql-server mysql-client